MeditatorE/Mutation-testing/README.md

        sh test.sh

 ## Conclusion
 By analyzing the mutation matrix in Figure 9, we found that the test cases we used in Figure 6 can completely cover all the functional functions in this project, which means that our test cases cover the functional functions in this project.
 Can reach 100%.
-But our experiment may have a shortcoming.
-For other non-functional functions in this project, our test cases may not be able to accurately detect the location of mutations.
-Even if the mutation of non-functional functions does not affect the normal operation of this project, our test cases may not recognize this mutant.
-Fortunately, such mutations have almost no effect on the results of this project, so we can draw a conclusion that our test cases can perfectly kill all mutants that may have a negative impact on the project.
+Regarding other findings, we have included our findings and conclusions in our [**report**](https://github.com/MeditatorE/Mutation-testing/blob/main/Calculator/Calculator.cpp).